codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 # ForgeRock Doc Build Maven Plugin

-As of early March 2012 the configurations for ForgeRock core documentation builds are maintained in sync by copy/paste.
-A better solution would centralize configuration, leaving only the source files and a small amount of configuration per core documentation project.
-A centralized configuration would ensure that output formats are formatted uniformly.
+This Maven plugin centralizes configuration of core documentation, to ensure that output documents are formatted uniformly.

-With centralized configuration handled by a Maven plugin, the core documentation-related project configuration takes at least two arguments:
+With centralized configuration handled by this Maven plugin, the core documentation-related project configuration takes at least two arguments:

 *   `<projectName>`: the short name for the project such as OpenAM, OpenDJ,